 Across pages 84 and 85, within the spring 1993 issue of Inside Motocross, Buckley captured not only the conclusion of a race but the emotions of every spectator in a single frame of film.
 Two football fields away was the perfect distance, given the context of the moment.
-Every neon-hatted head and body was turned and leaned unnaturally toward the finish line, toward a wily veteran who could still hang, who was still willing to hurl himself into the atmosphere for the chance of winning.
+Every neon-hatted head and body were turned and leaned unnaturally toward the finish line, toward a wily veteran who could still hang, who was still willing to hurl himself into the atmosphere for the chance of winning.
 They rewarded him in fist pumps.
-He gave it back, ignoring all consequences and testing the stress points of his own ankles, wrists and a good set of alloy rims.
+He gave it back, ignoring all consequences and testing the stress points of his own ankles, wrists, and a good set of alloy rims.

 “It was a lucky accident that I lost track of where the moto was,” Buckley said of the image that still gets requests 25 years later.
-“Had I shot from the finish line it wouldn’t have had the same context.
+“Had I shot from the finish line, it wouldn’t have had the same context.
 It would have been a close shot of just Kehoe flying through the air.”

 When Kehoe launched from the takeoff, Persinger joined the crowd in throwing his fist toward Kehoe.
 He strained his neck upward to follow the unusually high arc of his rider’s path.
 “We felt it when he hit the ground,” Persinger said.
-“Even with the crowd yelling you could feel it.”
+“Even with the crowd yelling, you could feel it.”

-The front rim cracked at the welds but Kehoe rode away, his body miraculously unstrained.
+The front rim cracked at the welds, but Kehoe rode away, his body miraculously unstrained.
 Davey Coombs was a freelance reporter and photographer, five years out from launching his own glossy motocross magazine, Racer X Illustrated.
 He asked Kehoe what he was thinking up in the air.

 “I was just looking for a place to land,” were the words printed over the photo in Inside Motocross.

-Kehoe won the moto for second overall, the last top three finish of his career.
+Kehoe won the moto for second overall, the last top-three finish of his career.
 Today, the front number plate from Kehoe’s bike hangs in the living room of Persinger’s Wyoming home.
 He stayed with Phil Alderton’s team as a mechanic through the 1999 season before moving into the oil and gas industry.

-“After that weekend, Phil just thought we were going to kind of win like that from there on out,” Persinger said, half joking.
+“After that weekend, Phil just thought we were going to kind of win like that from there on out,” Persinger said, half-joking.
 Kehoe and DeHoop both remember Gatorback being the perfect hook for Alderton to pursue building a strong race team that could contest for championships.
 “It put a nitro shot into it,” DeHoop said.
-“He was ‘in’ but I don’t think he was thinking about being that involved and that gung ho until after that weekend in Gatorback.”
+“He was ‘in,’ but I don’t think he was thinking about being that involved and that gung ho until after that weekend in Gatorback.”

 Kehoe’s racing career ended in the spring of 1994 when he broke his back at a motocross race in Mt.
 Morris, PA.
 He moved into a managerial role, first with Alderton’s Honda of Troy [and later Yamaha] teams before moving to American Honda until 2013.
-After a five year “extended vacation” to spend more time with his high school-aged son and family, Kehoe returned to Honda at the end of 2017, filling the team manager role.
+After a five-year “extended vacation” to spend more time with his high school-aged son and family, Kehoe returned to Honda at the end of 2017, filling the team manager role.

-To welcome him back, Kehoe’s co-workers collaborated on a gift and they knew exactly who to call: Paul Buckley.
+To welcome him back, Kehoe’s co-workers collaborated on a gift, and they knew exactly who to call: Paul Buckley.
 When Kehoe returned to his Torrance, CA office after a five-year hiatus, he found a large, framed printout of his last win hanging on the wall behind his desk.

 Buckley’s innocent error from the 1993 Gatorback National holds a parallel with what Kehoe had at that moment in time; they both worked with the tools they had on hand.
 For Buckley, it was a long lens but a seemingly impossible distance.
-For Kehoe, it was a solid motorcycle, but one that lacked the choicest parts, such as a factory transmission, ignition and suspension.
+For Kehoe, it was a solid motorcycle, but one that lacked the choicest parts, such as a factory transmission, ignition, and suspension.